apache/incubator-teaclave-trustzone-sdk/README.md

 If you are building trusted applications for other platforms ([platforms OP-TEE supported](https://optee.readthedocs.io/en/latest/general/platforms.html)).
-QEMU and the filesystem in OP-TEE repo are not needed.
+QEMU and the filesystem in the OP-TEE repo are not needed.
 You can follow these steps to clone the project and build applications independently from the complete OP-TEE repo.
 In this case, the necessary OP-TEE libraries are initialized in the setup process.

 The complete list of prerequisites can be found here: [OP-TEE Prerequisites](https://optee.readthedocs.io/en/latest/building/prerequisites.html).